Descriptions and gamified interpersonal relationships within a group of researchers (2022)

 Paper is the main material right now, assembled without a complete idea of the final form.
-I am usually thinking in terms of film-like events.
+I am usually thinking in terms of film-like events of dream states.
+Dream states are a driving force despite all other rationalizations.
 Most compositions are the result of an associational process branching off into different directions.
 The landscape aspects are inspired by local life intertwined with dream elements that act as place setters.
 Most of the architectural shapes come from photos I’ve taken mixed with recollected buildings.
 The figures are made up or lifted from elsewhere.
 They exist either as wholes, parts, animals, plants, items bought at the store, hybrids, or as architectural entities.